1: Dade City, Where the Kumquat Rules (Pasco County)

 The Withlacoochee Trail runs 46 miles

-Inverness bike shops offer rentals via Suncoast Bikes and Inverness Bike & Fitness.
-While there, consider a special half-day bike ride, starting early at the Inverness Trailhead, riding 6.7 miles south to Floral City and enjoying breakfast at the Shamrock Inn, a regular hangout with biking enthusiasts.
+Inverness bike shops offer rentals via Suncoast Bikes and also Inverness Bike & Fitness.
+While there, consider a special half-day bike ride, starting early at the Inverness Trailhead, riding 6.7 miles south to Floral City, and also enjoying breakfast at the Shamrock Inn, a regular hangout with biking enthusiasts.

 Floral City’s colorful murals